 Spring is the time for renewal and energy.
 Open those windows and chase away all the stuffy energy in the house.
 If something feels like it is anchoring you to the ground or affecting you negatively, get rid of it!
 Make sure your cleaning leaves rooms feeling fresh and revived.

 10. Bath Meditation

-Alternatively, if you are stuck inside due to bad weather, I highly recommend taking a look at runwildearthchild.com for their Ostara acivity bundle.
-The package is full of Wardorf inspired material that is available to use the moment you print them off.
+Alternatively, if you are stuck inside due to bad weather, I recommend looking at runwildearthchild.com for their Ostara activity bundle.
+The package is full of Waldorf-inspired material available to use the moment you print them off.
 Included in it is the free Freya printable they have gifted here on my site!
 I hope you enjoyed my Ostara lesson and family activity list.
-If you have any activities you would like to recommend, please tag me on social media (@pagankids) or add it to the comment section below.
+If you have any activities you would like to recommend, please tag me on social media (@pagankids) or add them to the comment section below.

 Ostara (festival and goddess)